CWNA - Church Wellesley Neighbourhood Association

 A larger image of the Norman Jewison Park plan is here (after opening, click the image for maximum size).

-Barbara Hall Park and the Wellesley Green P Lot
+15 Wellesley Green P Parking Lot

 Looking further forward, the Green P parking lot that sits across from the Wellesley subway station has been promised, in Toronto's Official City Plan, as parkland for many years.